eighty20results/e20r-directory-for-pmpro/readme.txt

 1. user_id: Show a specific member's profile; default: none (accepts any numeric uesr id, i.e. user_id="125").
 1. billing_address: Show the PMPro Billing information in a separate section of the profile page.
 Default: 'false' (accepts 'true' or 'false').
 The default heading for the section is "Billing Address", but can be modified with the 'e20r-directory-profile-billing-header' filter.
 The filter returns the text of the heading.
 1. shipping_address: Show the PMPro Shipping information in a separate section of the profile page.
 Default: 'false' (accepts 'true' or 'false').
 The default heading for the section is "Shippping Address", but it can be modified with the 'e20r-directory-profile-shipping-header' filter.
 The filter returns the text of the heading.
-1. directory_page_slug: The page slug for the directory page to use when allowing a user to return
+1. directory_page_slug: The page slug for the directory page to use when allowing a user to return (This will also allow multiple profile and directory pages on the same site)

 == Installation ==